syncfusion-content/asp.netwebforms-docs/aspnet/Getting-Started.md

 ![](Getting-Started_images/Getting-Started_img3.jpeg)

 ## Through Syncfusion NuGet Packages
 This topic explains how to add the Syncfusion ASP.NET Web controls into the new ASP.NET Web Forms application by making use of Syncfusion NuGet Packages.

 ### Configuring Syncfusion NuGet Packages
 The steps to download and configure the required Syncfusion NuGet Packages in Visual Studio are as follows,

 1. Download the Syncfusion NuGet Packages for ASP.NET from [here](http://nuget.syncfusion.com/login#) and save it in your system.
 The downloaded file is a zip formatted file, therefore unzip the folders and copy only the below specified packages present within it.
 Create a new folder namely NuGet Packages in any of the particular location in your system and place the below specified files into it

 ![](Getting-Started_images/Getting-Started_img4.png)

 N> For rendering Syncfusion ASP.NET components within the web application, the script and stylesheet references are mandatory.
-Installing ASP.NET NuGet package automatically includes all the required scripts as well as the stylesheets to the application.<br/><br/></td></tr>
+Installing ASP.NET NuGet package automatically includes all the required scripts as well as the stylesheets to the application.

 2. In Visual Studio, navigate to Tools -> Library Package Manager -> Package Manager Settings, the Options pop-up will appear on the screen as below